pmcgrenery/WxBrief/README.md

 - **[JQuery](https://www.jquery.com)**.
 Used extensively throughout the project to select elements, animate elements, make calls to API among many other things.

-+ **[JQuery UI](https://www.jqueryui.com)** This library was used on the About page to implement the accordion animation.
+- **[JQuery UI](https://www.jqueryui.com)** This library was used on the About page to implement the accordion animation.

+- **[Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/)** Used throughout the project to implement the vast majority of the responsiveness in the design.

 - **[Font Awesome](https://fontawesome.com/)**.
 Used for the icons that were included throughout the project.

-- **[Bootstrap](https://getbootstrap.com/docs/5.0/getting-started/introduction/)** Used throughout the project to implement the vast majority of the responsiveness in the design.

 - **[Google Fonts](https://fonts.google.com/about)** Used for all of the fonts that appear on the site.

 - **[Google Chrome Dev Tools](https://developers.google.com/web/tools/chrome-devtools)** Used extensively to test responsiveness, javascript code etc.

-- **[Leaflet Map](https://www.leafletjs.com)**.
-Used as the foundation for the interactive radar map.
-This is a free and open-source javascript library.

-- **[Leaflet Providers](https://github.com/leaflet-extras/leaflet-providers)** This Leaflet plugin was added to the project to simplify the addition of Mapbox base layers to the map.
-This is a free open-source plugin.

 - **[Balsamiq](https://balsamiq.com/)** - Used to create wireframes.